ethereumdegen/bitgoblin/README.md

 BitGoblin
 =========

-A java bot that can automatically buy / sell based on price histories that uses the Coinbase API.
+A java bot that can automatically buy / sell based on price histories with the Coinbase API.
 The worker thread executes every 60 seconds.
-Lightweight enough to run on a RaspberryPI.
+Specifically designed run in the terminal of a RaspberryPI.

 Coinbase API reference: https://coinbase.com/api/doc